By: Ray Makela on April 6th, 2017

 But if your target account list is only twenty strategic accounts, well then, we better be careful, focused, and strategic about how we approach those.
-We may get a "No" from one place, but we're asking those questions that might lead us elsewhere in the organization, might help us map the account, maybe we can develop a coach along the way that can be useful for us.
+We may get a "No" from one place, but we're asking those high impact sales questions that might lead us elsewhere in the organization, might help us map the account, maybe we can develop a coach along the way that can be useful for us.

 So, we're going to accept that "No," but we're going to learn from it, and we're going to use that in other ways.
 I think it's important for us to understand what's going on in that organization before we make the call, do our pre-call planning and our research, find out what the business issues are, and come into those questions with some sort of compelling reason for them to meet with us.